-Through KnightLink, students can search part- and full-time jobs, post resumes for full-time employment, obtain employer information, and access on-campus interviewing and recruiting events.
+Through Handshake, students and alumni can search jobs, internships, post resumes for full-time employment, obtain employer information, and access on-campus interviewing and recruiting events.
 Take a deep breath, start early, and you will be much more likely to leave UCF not only with a degree but also a professional job.

 More than 6,000 employers recruit at UCF through career fairs and on-campus interviewing.
 We host two annual Career Expos which provide you with a chance to introduce yourself to employers and ask questions about career opportunities within their companies.
 The Statewide Job Fair in May, hosted by the Florida Career Centers, offers an additional possibility to connect with employers.

 We regularly host employer information sessions, which are opportunities to learn more about the inner workings of a company and which positions the company is looking to fill.
 Sessions are typically held in the Career Services office or in the Student Union.
 To find out if a company will be hosting an information session, please check Handshake under the events calendar.